apacha/document-analysis/assignment2/README.md

 Run `python main.py` to perform data-preparation, training and evaluation.

 ## Predicition
+> Notice, that `predict.py` assumes the correct dataset to have been prepared previously.
+To do so, you can run `main.py` and interrupt the process as soon as the actual training starts and then proceed with the prediction script.

 Download the trained model from [here](https://owncloud.tuwien.ac.at/index.php/s/v7S2QddBS6cPamw) and put it into the same folder as `predict.py`, then run `python predict.py`

 # Other stuff